Alex601t/Catamaran/README.md

 `OAuthCredential` supporting `NSCoding` protocol, you can save `OAuthCredential` object to Keychain, NSUserDefault and etc.

-# Via custom Social Newtworks
+# Via custom Social Networks

 #### Step 1